Skip to content

 Email proof2048 px

-MLS3000 px (check portal)
+MLS~3000 px (check portal)

 Web1920 to 2400 px

 Photos defaults to sRGB JPEG, which matches most portal requirements.
+Compare three random exports at 100% zoom before you upload the full set.

-Lightroom and Canon software
+Method 2: Lightroom or Canon software

-1. Import CR2 with your edit preset.
+1. Import CR2 with your edit preset in Lightroom or Canon Digital Photo Professional.

 2. Export → JPEG, quality 80 to 95.